Aurora Flight Sciences

-Aurora Flight Sciences is an American aviation and aeronautics research subsidiary of Boeing which primarily specializes in the design and construction of special-purpose Unmanned aerial vehicles.
-Aurora has been established for 20+ years and their headquarters is at the Manassas Regional Airport in Manassas, Virginia.
+Aurora Flight Sciences (AFS) is an American aviation and aeronautics research subsidiary of Boeing that specializes in special-purpose unmanned aerial vehicles.
+Aurora's headquarters is at Manassas Regional Airport.

 History

-In 1989, the company was founded in Alexandria, Virginia, as a follow-on to the MIT Daedalus project.
+In 1989, AFS was founded in Alexandria, Virginia, as a follow-on to the MIT Daedalus project.

 In 1991, its first aircraft was the Perseus proof of concept (POC) built for NASA which first flew at NASA Dryden.
-It was followed by two Perseus As and one Perseus B which were all built for the NASA ERAST Program.
+It was followed by two Perseus As and one Perseus B – built for the NASA ERAST Program.
 A twin engine Theseus was also built.

-In 1995, Aurora joined the Global Hawk team and continues to build composite fuselage components and tail assemblies of the RQ-4 for Northrop Grumman and the USAF.
+In 1995, Aurora joined the Global Hawk team to build composite fuselage components and tail assemblies of the RQ-4 for Northrop Grumman and the USAF.

-In 2002, a demonstration aircraft was flown from an altitude of 100,000 feet to simulate the low density of the martian atmosphere.
-Aurora has been involved in several NASA programs studying how to fly an aircraft on the planet Mars.
+In 2002, a demonstration aircraft Mars High Altitude Deployment Demonstrator was flown from an altitude of 100,000 feet to simulate the low density of the Martian atmosphere.
+Aurora was involved in NASA programs studying how to fly on Mars.